 Abbott’s work inspires overcomers around the world.
 Her hope-filled compositions can be found in national and international collections.
 In addition, her work is exhibited in Congressional offices on Capitol Hill.

 An award-winning artist, Abbott has been recognized both locally and nationally.
 Her professional recognition includes first prize awards in both Regional and National shows at the Fredericksburg Center for Center for Creative Arts, a non-profit arts organization affiliated with the Virginia Museum of Fine Art.
-She has also been juried as one of the top 15% favorites in Fine Art Studio Online’s Bold Brush Competition.
+She was an exhibiting artist in the National Oil and Acrylic Painters society Associate Member Online Exhibit in 2021.
+She has also been regularly juried as one of the top 15% favorites in Fine Art Studio Online’s Bold Brush Competition.

-Abbott is a member of the Oil Painters of America.
-She is currently represented by Brush Strokes Gallery in Fredericksburg, Virginia and the 810 Weekend Gallery also in Fredericksburg, Virginia.
-In addition, she is a member of the Professional Artists-Artisans Association of Stafford (PAAAS) and the Fredericksburg Center for the Creative Arts.
+Abbott is a member of the Oil Painters of America, the National Oil and Acrylic Painters Society, and the American Impressionist Society.
+She is currently represented by The Cabell Gallery of Virginia Fine Art in Lexington, Virginia; and the 810 Gallery in Fredericksburg, Virginia.
+In addition, she is a member of the Professional Artists-Artisans Association of Stafford (PAAAS).

 “Cancer served as my wake up call.
 I realized that I didn’t want to put off my life-long dreams any longer.
 And so, ten years ago, I finally made a leap of faith and pursued my passion full-time.”